 - 12 ounces light beer or chicken broth

 - ½ tablespoon chili powder use more if you like more heat

 - juice and zest from 1 lime

-- 1 c. chopped fresh herbs of your choice (I use 1/3 cup parsley, 1/3 cup dill, 1/3 cup basil)
+- 1 cup chopped fresh herbs of your choice I use ⅓ cup parsley, ⅓ cup dill, ⅓ cup basil

 - Once butter has melted, add chicken to pot and sautée until golden.
 Turn chicken over and sautée second side until golden.
 Then turn heat to medium, cover pan with lid, and cook just until chicken is no longer pink inside.
 Remove chicken to a cutting board and set aside.

-- Return same pot to stovetop and heat to medium-high.
+- Return the same pot to the stovetop and heat to medium.
 Add remaining 2 tablespoons of butter.
 Once butter has melted, add onion, pepper, garlic, and jalapeno.
 Sautée for 5 minutes, stirring occasionally.

 - Right before serving, stir in the fresh herbs.
-Adjust to taste with kosher salt and freshly ground black pepper.
+Adjust to taste with additional kosher salt and freshly ground black pepper.

-This post was previously published in 2014.
-Photographs and some of the text were updated in 2018.
+This post was first published in 2014, then updated in 2023.